 Variations: A) Interlace the fingers together.
 B) Lift one leg up to the ceiling at a time.

-This pose is also know as Half Peacock Feather or Peacock Feather Preparation
+Dolphin pose is also known as Half Peacock Feather or Peacock Feather Preparation